Scientific: Fouquieria splendens

 USDA 8-10 (arid zones only)

-Landscape Use: Accent, focal point, barrier, silhouette, desert plantings, living fence posts, uncompromising
+Landscape Use: Accent, focal point, barrier, silhouette, desert plantings, living fence posts, uncompromising.

-Temperature: Well adapted to Phoenix area
+Temperature: Ocotillo is well adapted to the Phoenix area.

 Light: Full sun

-Pruning: Usually none required, removal of stems to ground
+Pruning: Usually none required, removal of stems to ground.

-Propagation: Dug and transplanted easily, cutting using large stem sections, seed
+Propagation: Dug and transplanted easily, cutting using large stem sections, seed.

 Additional comments: Hummingbirds and carpenter bees are pollinators in west and east, respectively (both in Phoenix).
 Flower intensity and duration related to pollinator.
 A fresh bark tincture is rich in at least 12 iridoid glucosides that can be used to reduce swelling of hemorrhoids, cervical varicosities and benign prostate enlargement.